vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/frontmatter/info.md

   - Info
 ---

-You can set infomation for page with the following frontmatter options.
+You can set information for page with the following frontmatter options.

 ## title